-Professional fees includes costs incurred related to legal and accounting services.
-Professional fees increased by \$3.1 million for the year ended December 31, 2022 compared to 2021 resulting from transaction costs incurred with the Business Combination.
+Professional fees includes costs incurred related to legal and accounting services and settlement costs primarily related to regulatory arbitrations.
+Professional fees increased by \$2.6 million for the nine months ended September 30, 2022 compared to 2021 resulting from transaction costs incurred with the Business Combination.
+Professional fees decreased by \$2.0 million for the year ended December 31, 2021 compared to 2020 as a result in reduction of settlement costs.